-Historic Guatemala anti-corruption battle endangered
+Historic Guatemalan anti-corruption battle endangered

-GUATEMALA CITY (AP) — A decade-long U.N.-assisted anti-corruption effort that brought down a president faces extinction after the Guatemalan government ended the agreement, drawing condemnation from transparency and rights groups.
+GUATEMALA CITY (AP) — A decade-long, U.N.-assisted anti-corruption effort that brought down a president faced extinction after the Guatemalan government ended the agreement, drawing condemnation Tuesday from transparency and rights groups.

-The U.N. anti-corruption commission known as the CICIG has angered President Jimmy Morales after it helped investigate him, his sons and his brother on accusations of corruption they deny.
+The U.N. anti-corruption commission, known by its initials as the CICIG, has angered President Jimmy Morales after it helped investigate him, his sons and his brother on accusations of corruption they deny.

-Morales has barred commission members from renewing visas and entering Guatemala, and he dropped the final shoe Monday when his government tried to expel the group, giving its prosecutors a day to leave the country.
+Morales has barred commission members from renewing visas and entering the country, and he dropped the final shoe Monday when his government tried to expel the group, giving its prosecutors a day to leave the country.

-The Washington Office on Latin America said Tuesday: “This action would decimate the rule of law in Guatemala.”
+“This action would decimate the rule of law in Guatemala,” said the Washington Office on Latin America.
+“The international community must strongly condemn the actions of the Guatemalan government, use all tools at their disposal to ensure accountability for corrupt public officials, and stand with the people of Guatemala who have been demanding greater accountability and an end to corruption.”

 Most Read Nation & World Stories